tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 The expression `2 + 2` "belongs" to the definition of `x`, and the expression
 `2` "belongs" to the definition of `y`.
-This kind of nested structure
+This kind of *nested structure*
+is **ubiquitous** throughout Haskell.
+A list of tokens
-is a bad fit for a *flat* data structure like a list of tokens.
+is simply a bad fit here.

 ## Trees

-On the other hand, this kind of nested data structure is perfect for a tree.
+On the other hand, this kind of nesting is perfect for a tree.

-This example:
+Let's take our previous example once more:

 ```haskell
 x = 2 + 2